English Castles *Discover the Best Medieval Castles in England to Visit!

-During the 10th century a popular style of Castle called the ‘Motte and Bailey’ was introduced by the Normans who conquered England, they were very easy to build and usually could be built quickly, without many skilled workers, making them a quick and easy solution.
+During the 10th century, a popular style of Castle called the ‘Motte and Bailey’ was introduced by the Normans who conquered England, they were very easy to build and usually could be built quickly without many skilled workers, making them a quick and easy solution.

-The design was quite simple, a wooden or rarely stone keep was situated on top of a raised earthwork which was called a motte, this was surrounded by an enclosed courtyard which was protected by a ditch with a palisade.
+The design was quite simple, a wooden keep was situated on top of a raised earthwork which was called a motte, this was surrounded by an enclosed courtyard which was protected by a ditch with a palisade.
 Later castle keeps were made of stone.

 These early forms of Motte Bailey castles were adopted across Medieval Europe and lasted until around the 13th century when newer and better building techniques and fortifications were discovered.

-During the first phase a very large percent of the castles being built used the Motte and Bailey design due to its cheap, yet sturdy construction.
+During the first phase, a very large percent of the castles being built used the Motte and Bailey design due to its cheap, yet sturdy construction.
 The earliest forms of castles were built by royalty in strategic locations in order to protect key resources, towns, or roads.

 The castles which were built to protect the towns were named urban castles and usually required houses to be destroyed within the town in order for the palisade to be placed properly.

-As time went on castles were divided by the purpose that they served and by the location they were built.
+As time went on castles were divided by the purpose that they served and by the location, they were built.
 The Medieval Castles differed a lot from their earlier predecessors in their design, materials use, size, etc.

 Castles later became residences for feudal lords which made the owner able to rule the surrounding lands while being secure behind thick stone walls.

-Around the 16th century castles did not server their purpose for defense due to canons and the invention of gunpowder.
+Around the 16th century, castles did not serve their purpose of defense due to canons and the invention of gunpowder.